jerickjoe111/launch-school/TS240/notes/04_narrowing.md

 # 04: Narrowing

+## Content

+- Overview of Narrowing
+- Narrowing with Type Guards
+- Type Predicates
+- Narrowing with Short Circuiting
+- Discriminated Unions
+- Exhaustiveness Checking
+- The `any` type
+- Type soundness
+- `unknown`

 ## Overview of Narrowring

 There are various ways to widen the set of possible types that a value may represent.
 Union types and Generics offer us flexibility in the types of values we pass around our code.